The Rowney Trust

 This funder does not have a public application process.

-Unsolicited applications from organizations unknown to the trustees are unlikely to be successful.
+Unsolicited applications from organisations unknown to the trustees are unlikely to be successful.

 Getting on Their Radar

-The trustees are also involved with other charitable organizations in Bedfordshire, including The Wixamtree Trust (which focuses on supporting organizations based in Bedfordshire), Southill Almshouse Charity, and the Colonel W H Whitbread Charitable Trust.
-Organizations working in similar spheres or with overlapping missions may encounter the trustees through these networks.
+The trustees are also involved with other charitable organisations in Bedfordshire, including The Wixamtree Trust (which focuses on supporting organisations based in Bedfordshire), Southill Almshouse Charity, and the Colonel W H Whitbread Charitable Trust.
+Organisations working in similar spheres or with overlapping missions may encounter the trustees through these networks.

 Application Success Factors